cRonFer/bioDivRecordsAnalyses/README.md

 # bioDivRecordsAnalyses
-This repository contains R Scripts to perform and reproduce all the analyses and figures of 'Data curation criteria effects on the observed geographical distribution of mosses biodiversity information.' by Ronquillo et al. (under revision)
+This repository contains R Scripts to perform and reproduce all the analyses and figures of 'Data curation criteria effects on the observed geographical distribution of mosses biodiversity information.'
 It also includes the shapefiles and data used.
 Download the dataset 'tempNorthBryo - mosses occurrences dataset from the temperate region of the north hemisphere' of this work in https://doi.org/10.20350/digitalCSIC/14794